Jack-Harris/arbor-mvc/README.md

 # Notes

 - In normal circumstances, I would never commit the .env file.
-However in this case, there is no actual sensitive information and in order to simplify sharing the project.
+However in this case, there is no actual sensitive information and so I have done so in order to simplify sharing the project.
 - If I had more time, I would have written tests for this project but I deemed this to be out of scope due to the time limitations, even though in hindsight, I should have prioritised this more.

 # Assumptions

-- Every school has a webhook, and only one webhook - therefore the webhook URL is a valid identifier.
+- Every school has a webhook, and only one webhook - therefore the webhook URL is a valid unique identifier of a school.
 - A student will only have one guardian.
 - Every student only belongs to one school.
-- Read rate refers to the ratio between delivered to total sent messages.
+- Read rate refers to the ratio between delivered to total sent messages excluding messages which failed to send.